JohnLCaron/rlauxe/docs/AuditRecord.md

             sampleMvrsX.csv      // AuditableCardCsv, complete sorted mvrs used for this round; matches samplePrnsX.csv samplePrnsX.json     // SamplePrnsJson, complete sorted sample prns for this round

     private/                  (test only - not part of the public record) sortedMvrs.csv      // AuditableCardCsv, sorted by prn, matches sortedCards.csv, may be zipped unsortedMvrs.csv    // AuditableCardCsv (optional)
+        /<county/>.csv       // optional - AuditableCardCsv for specific county

+    sortedChunks/
+        sorted-cards-part-X // optional - used for external sort of cardManifest.csv

 ````

 Also see _core/src/main/kotlin/org/cryptobiotic/rlauxe/persist/Publisher.kt_.